Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: K3 -type manifolds with a symplectic action of

-For each of these cases \cite{HM} computed the possible invariant and co-invariant lattices.
+For each case the authors in \cite{HM} compute the possible invariant and co-invariant lattices.
 In particular there are 13 isomorphism classes of subgroups of type $(a)$ and 2 subgroups of type $(b)$ that are maximal and for each maximal case $\rk S_{G}(X) = 20$.

-Let $G$ be a group such that its symplectic part $G_0$ is maximal and such that $G/G_0$ is not trivial, i.e. $m>1$.
-The following Lemma establishes which $m$'s are admissible in the exact sequence \eqref{sequence}.
+Let $G$ be a group such that its symplectic part $G_0$ is maximal and such that $G/G_0$ is not trivial, i.e. in the exact sequence \eqref{sequence} one has $m>1$.
+The following Lemma establishes which values of $m$ are admissible in \eqref{sequence}.

 \begin{lem} In the previous setting, $m \in\{2,3,4,6\}$. \end{lem} \begin{proof} By Lemma \ref{InvLattice} one has $ S_{G_0}(X) \subset NS(X)$ and since $m\neq 1$, then $NS(X)$ contains an ample class.
 Moreover, $S_{G_0}(X)$ is negative-definite and thus